thvasilo/thvasilo.github.io/_posts/2015-11-23-ICDM-2015-Highlights.md

 Nobel Memorial Prize in Economic Sciences in 2003.
 He presented a summary of some of his seminal work on [ARCH](https://en.wikipedia.org/wiki/Autoregressive_conditional_heteroskedasticity), and presented some more recent work on financial volatility measurement through the [V-lab](http://vlab.stern.nyu.edu/) project.
-This keynote was quite math-havey as a result and I think many people in the audience did not find it that interesting/relevant to their work, estimated from the proportion of people with looking at their laptops around me.
+This keynote was quite math-heavy as a result and I think many people in the audience did not find it that interesting/relevant to their work, estimated from the proportion of people looking at their laptops around me.

 # Michael I. Jordan